 Materials

 • Fact Pack for Members: Contains Acronymns, Federation History, Benefits of Membership, Special Events, How it All Works, GFWC Organization Structure, Past State Projects, and Important Information

-CHAIRMAN: Chris Sienkielewski, Second Vice President, email sienkielewski@njsfwc.org
+CHAIRMAN: Patricia Dahl, Second Vice President, email dahl@njsfwc.org

 The information below is of vital interest to your club.
 This form is to be used only for NOMINATING clubwomen to serve on the Federation Board of Directors.

-It is important that candidates’ names be received as soon as possible after November 1, 2023.
-All NOMINATION BLANKS must be returned to the Chairman of Nominations and Elections, Ethel Simmons, postmarked NO LATER than January 2, 2024.
+It is important that candidates’ names be received as soon as possible after November 1, 2025.
+All NOMINATION BLANKS must be returned to the Chairman of Nominations and Elections postmarked NO LATER than January 2, 2026.

+Materials